avarga24/datamgmtguide_READDI-AC/docs/cddvault.md

 However, we understand that some labs may handle sensitive or proprietary data that requires additional confidentiality due to legal or intellectual property considerations.
 In such instances, READDI-AC is prepared to establish dedicated <span class="button-text-blue">**Project**</span> for these labs.
 These specialized <span class="button-text-blue">**Project**</span> will have enhanced restrictions to safeguard the sensitive data, ensuring that it is only accessible to authorized personnel and that it complies with any legal restrictions.
 This approach allows labs to participate fully in the collaborative environment of READDI-AC while maintaining the necessary level of data protection and compliance.

 When you first log into CDD Vault, your access and navigational options will depend on your role.
 Vault administrators can view and manage all project memberships and are responsible for granting access to the necessary <span class="button-text-blue">**Project**</span>.
-If you need access to any specific <span class="button-text-blue">**Project**</span> or if you are handling sensitive data and require a separate <span class="button-text-blue">**Project**</span> setup, please reach out to Ava at...[need confirmation that this goes to Ava].
-They will ensure that you have the right access and that any special data handling needs are met.
+If you need access to any specific <span class="button-text-blue">**Project**</span> or if you are handling sensitive data and require a separate <span class="button-text-blue">**Project**</span> setup, please reach out to Ava by [filling out this form](contact_us.md) where you can indicate any special data handling needs.

 [CDD Vault Project Knowledge Base link](https://support.collaborativedrug.com/hc/en-us/articles/214357843-1-Logging-in-and-navigation#first_project) (what is a Project)